 I have just released a new online training course called “Agile Project Management for Executives”.
-(It is actually an existing course that has been significantly redesigned)

 The Agile Bandwagon

 In many areas, “Agile” is becoming a hot new buzz word and everyone wants to jump on the “Agile bandwagon”.
 They may not fully understanding why they’re getting into it and exactly what they expect to get out of it.
 In addition, many companies also make the mistake of assuming that whatever is good for the development process is good for the business as a whole and that is not necessarily the case.

 Agile Project Management for Executives Course Summary